Thermal design power: Multiple TDPs

 For example, some of the mobile Haswell processors support cTDP up, cTDP down, or both modes.
 As another example, some of the AMD Opteron processors and Kaveri APUs can be configured for lower TDP values.
 IBM's POWER8 processor implements a similar power capping functionality through its embedded on-chip controller (OCC).

-Intel's description of scenario design power (SDP): "SDP is an additional thermal reference point meant to represent thermally relevant device usage in real-world environmental scenarios.
-It balances performance and power requirements across system workloads to represent real-world power usage."

-Scenario design power (SDP) is not an additional power state of a processor.
-The SDP only states the average power consumption of a processor using a certain mix of benchmark programs to simulate "real-world" scenarios".
-For example, Y-series (extreme-low power) mobile Haswell processor show the difference between TDP and SDP.
+Intel introduced scenario design power (SDP) for some low power Y-series processors since 2013.
+It is described as "an additional thermal reference point meant to represent thermally relevant device usage in real-world environmental scenarios."
+As a power rating, SDP is not an additional power state of a processor; it states the average power consumption of a processor using a certain mix of benchmark programs to simulate "real-world" scenarios.

+Ambiguities of the thermal design power parameter

+As some authors and users have observed, the thermal design power (TDP) rating is an ambiguous parameter.
+In fact, different manufacturers define the TDP using different calculation methods and different operating conditions, keeping these details almost undisclosed (with very few exceptions).
+This makes highly problematic (if not impossible) to reasonably compare similar devices made by different manufacturers based on their TDP, and to optimize the design of a cooling system in terms of both heat management and cost.

+Thermal management fundamentals

+To better understand the problem we must remember the basic concepts underlying thermal management and computer cooling.
+Let’s consider the thermal conduction path from the CPU case to the ambient air through a Heat sink, with: